keith-secontrols/QRlabel/README.md

 y | Height of label
 cy | Centre-Y of label

-In addition, custom fields can also be added by listing values in square brackets:
+Custom fields can also be added by listing values in square brackets:
 ```
 [QRlink]=http://your.website.here/find/[N]
 [MACID]=01-23-45-67-8[MAC12]
 [partnumber]=NXS 0004 0013
 ```

-## Layout
+#### Layout
 ```javascript
 //Top label, change origin to centre with offset command
 offset:cx,cy*0.5